What’s the Buzz

 Severe pain in the throat that extends to the ear

 Your doctor can diagnose tonsil stones with a physical exam.
 Sometimes, an imaging scan is necessary if the stones are not easily visible.
-If your provider is unable to dislodge the stones in their office, they may refer you to an otolaryngologist (throat doctor).
+Your provider may refer you to an otolaryngologist (throat doctor) if they are unable to dislodge the stones in their office.

 Find out When to See an Ear, Nose, and Throat Doctor.